Frequently Asked Questions

 How can I contribute to Growfund?

 You have a variety of options for how you can make a contribution to Growfund.
-You can contribute via cash, check, credit card, wire transfer, and payroll deduction.
+You can contribute via cash, check, credit card, and wire transfer.

 You also have the option of contributing other types of financial assets, including stocks, mutual funds, real estate and more.
 Please reach out to [email protected] if you would like to learn more about your options.